 This is my favorite spot and I would say perfect to picture whole Golden Gate in one frame.
 If you can visit it in the dark that will be perfect, but I didn’t have enough time.
 Even though a day time view is also fantastic.
 You need to be lucky to get parking because it hardly has 8-10 parking spot.

 This wharf is at the end of Crissy Field and gives a closer view of the Golden Gate Bridge.
 Locals love to enjoy a picnic in the Crissy field picnic area and they have plenty of parking space at the end of Mason street.
 Mostly it is windy so be prepared and bring jackets.

 Point Cavallo is not a tourist spot, hence here you don’t find tourists and no hassle of parking space.
 When I went here it was hardly 5-7 people, which doesn’t seem like tourists to me.
-Kind of secret spot to enjoy a spectacular view of Golden Gate Bridge.
+It is a kind of secret spot to enjoy a spectacular view of the Golden Gate Bridge.
 If you have less time during your trip than save the hassle, time and visit this spot.
 I am sure you will like it.

 Golden Gate Bridge welcome center